bryancwilson/ImagePrecocessing_Project/README.md

 This repository houses the final project for ECE 558 Image Processing, project option 1.

 This project creates a Laplacian blending function and GUI.
+The blended function is then saved in your local repository as "blend.png".

 Running the GUI:
     1. Create venv and pip install -r requirements.txt.